Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 Located just south of the Community Center, the Hurless Barton Park Amphitheatre can accommodate outdoor wedding ceremonies.
 Central parking between the two venues is available for the convenience of your guests.
 View the current rates and policies for more information.
 The Community Center also works closely with Black Gold Golf Club to host various event and weddings at their facility, including the wedding lawn.
 For further information you may email Holly Hamlin, Center Catering on-site Catering Sales Director & Event Coordinator, or call her at 714-985-9432.
 Further information is also available by visiting the Center Catering website.

 Yes.
-Center Catering, in partnership with Black Gold Golf Club, is the primary, on-site, full service caterer.
+Center Weddings & Events, in partnership with Black Gold Golf Club, is the primary, on-site, full service caterer.
 Center Catering can provide a multitude of services from customized menus to equipment rentals.
 Please visit the Center Catering website for further information or contact the on-site Catering Sales Director & Event Coordinator for a complimentary consultation, 714-985-9432 or email Holly Hamlin.